Bayesian tomography using polynomial chaos expansion and deep generative networks: Methodology

 \subsection{Bayesian inversion in latent spaces}

-We first concentrate on recently introduced strategies to adequately represent the prior on a low-dimensional manifold.
-For representing the prior distribution, we can utilize manifold identification extracted from the TI using a VAE.
-This involves utilizing a VAE to characterize a latent space using a set of coordinates (here indicated as $\vz$) and a statistical distribution defined prior to the training.
-The VAE also can be used to transform such latent space to the physical space through a deep learning decoder, denoted here as $\mathcal{G}_{VAE}$.
-In simple terms, for a given random realization $\vz$ of the prior in the latent space, the decoder operation $\mathcal{G}_{VAE}(\vz)$ produces an output $\vu$ in the physical space that adheres to the characteristics of the TI.
-The details of the VAE utilized in this study can be found in \citep{laloy2017inversion}.
+Parametrizations are particularly well suited for surrogate modeling when they can easily encode the prior distribution and effectively simplify the input-output relationship within the problem under investigation. \citet{meles2022bayesian} used variables defined in terms of Principal Components to (a) represent the prior distribution related to a random Gaussian field on a low-dimensional manifold \textit{and} (b) learn an accurate surrogate to compute the forward problem.
+However, it is not generally granted that a parameterization can achieve both (a) and (b).
+For representing the prior distribution, we can utilize manifold identification using DGMs.
+This involves utilizing a DGM to characterize a latent space using a set of coordinates (here indicated as $\vz$) and a statistical distribution defined prior to the training.
+The DGM allows mapping between this latent space to the physical space through a deep learning decoder, denoted here as $\mathcal{G}_{DGM}$.
+For a given random realization $\vz$, the decoder operation $\mathcal{G}_{DGM}(\vz)$ produces an output $\vu$ in the physical space that adheres to the characteristics of the prior distribution.
 The use of this new set of coordinates ${\vz}$ casts the inverse problem on the latent manifold as:

-While formally identical to Eq. ~\eqref{Bayes}, Eq. ~\eqref{BayesReduced} involve significant advantages.
-For this class of coordinates, not only $\vz$ is typically low-dimensional (consisting of at most a few tens of variables) but we can also design the corresponding statistical prior distribution $P(\vz)$ as desired.
-In this case, we set during VAE training $P(\vz)$ to be a multivariate standard Gaussian distribution.
+While formally identical to Eq. ~\eqref{Bayes}, Eq. ~\eqref{BayesReduced} involves significant advantages.
+For this class of coordinates, not only $\vz$ is typically low-dimensional (consisting typically of a few tens of variables instead of many thousands of variables) but we can also design the corresponding statistical prior distribution $P(\vz)$ as desired.
+In this case, we impose during training that $P(\vz)$ is a multivariate standard Gaussian distribution.